 Week 4

 Also start to notice when foam rolling helps most.
 Before workouts to prep tight tissue.
 After workouts to support recovery.
 Before bed to release the day's tension.
-Many people find one timing works better than others for their schedule.
+Many people find one timing works better than others for their schedule, and locking in that timing turns the practice into a sustainable daily habit.

 What to Expect